ENNIO MORRICONE RARITIES ON CD

 Digitmovies CDDM128 (2009) released in Italy

 Morricone had a unique approach to sophisticated movies with strong sociopolitical and often allegorical orientation.
 These movies flooded the Italian cinema of the period and were created by the new wave of Italian movie directors like Cavani, Pasolini and Bertolucci.
-Maestro Morricone worked with all the directors I mention, and had no problem at all creating a musical canvas that was perfectly adapted to the creative universe of these exceptional auteurs.
-The Morricone approach for this allegory based on the ancient Greek tragedy Antigone, was brilliant with modern and experimental instrumentation, organ, choir and electric guitars.
+Maestro Morricone worked with all these directors, and had no problem at all creating a musical canvas that was perfectly adapted to the creative universe of these exceptional auteurs.
+The Morricone approach for this allegory, that was based on the ancient Greek tragedy Antigone, was brilliant with modern and experimental instrumentation, organ, choir and electric guitars.
 No wonder the score is among the most popular of the composer, and the Digitmovies complete edition offers the most satisfying presentation.
 The limited edition release by the Italian label is now one of the most desirable cd soundtracks in the market and the price of 100$ is a common deal on the rare occasion this gem is available.

 THE UNTOUCHABLES (1987)